quicwg/base-drafts/draft-ietf-quic-transport.md

 {{QUIC-RECOVERY}}), or if an endpoint has reason to believe that an element on the network path might be corrupting ECN codepoints, the endpoint MAY cease setting ECT codepoints in subsequent packets.
-Doing so allows the connection to traverse network elements that drop or corrupt ECN codepoints in the IP header.
+Doing so allows the connection to traverse network elements that drop IP packets with ECT or CE markings or corrupt ECN codepoints in the IP header.

 # Packet Size {#packet-size}